-The mission of the UNK (University of Nebraska at Kearney) One-Handed Woodwinds Program is to make one-handed woodwind instruments available to permanently disabled individuals.
+The mission of the UNK (University of Nebraska at Kearney) One-Handed Woodwinds Program is to make one-handed woodwind instruments available to individuals with permanent disabilities.

 The UNK One-Handed Woodwinds Program was created in 2001, when David Nabb returned to university teaching with a Bundy Prototype Toggle-Key saxophone built by Jeff Stelling.
 David Nabb used this saxophone until his current instrument (a Yamaha YAS 875) had been converted to the Toggle-key mechanism in 2003.